Scandinavian Airlines: Controversial advertising campaign

-On 10 February 2020, SAS released 2 minutes and 45 seconds long commercial on YouTube titled "What is truly Scandinavian?" which tells a story about company's values and highlighting the ideas and inventions that globalism brought to Scandinavia, which caused an outrage in various groups due to SAS choosing a different advertising message than usual.
-The original video received more than 136,000 dislikes and 16,000 likes.
-On 12 February 2020, SAS Group, a parent company of SAS, released a statement that they will continue with the advertising campaign despite the outrage.
+On 10 February 2020, SAS released 2 minutes and 45 seconds long commercial on YouTube titled "What is truly Scandinavian?" which tells a story about company's values and highlighting the ideas and inventions that globalism brought to Scandinavia, which caused an outrage among right-wing groups due to its perceived denigration of Scandinavian culture.
+On 12 February 2020, SAS Group, a parent company of SAS, released a statement that they would continue with the advertising campaign despite the outrage.

 On 13 February 2020, 3 days after commercial was published, SAS offices in Adelgade, Copenhagen and advertising agency &Co which produced the commercial received bomb threats.
 Later, a shorter 45 second version of the same commercial was republished on Facebook by SAS and official version on YouTube made private.

 Responses

-Norwegian Air quickly reacted to the controversy by publishing the message "Fortunately, nobody can take away the cheese slicer from us" (Heldigvis kan ingen ta fra oss ostehøvelen) and an image on Facebook of a cheese slicer, which Norwegians claim to have invented.
+Norwegian Air quickly reacted to the controversy by publishing the message "Fortunately, nobody can take away the cheese slicer from us" (Heldigvis kan ingen ta fra oss ostehøvelen) and an image on Facebook of a cheese slicer, which is a Norwegian invention.